shawnricecake/shawnricecake.github.io/_pages/about.md

 [//]: # (My research interest is efficient deep learning, including pruning, quantization, NAS, and distillation with software hardware co-design on GPU, Mobile, FGPA, and ASIC.)
 My research interests center on efficient deep learning, with a particular focus on optimizing large foundation models and diffusion models for text and visual generation.
 I emphasize scalability, latency reduction, and deployment efficiency across a wide range of hardware platforms, including GPUs, mobile devices, FPGAs, and ASICs.

-Currently, I am a Postdoctoral Associate in the Department of Electrical and Computer Engineering at [Cornell Tech](https://tech.cornell.edu/) of the Cornell University, where I work with Prof. [Tianyi Chen](https://chen.tech.cornell.edu/).
+I am currently a Postdoctoral Associate in the Department of Electrical and Computer Engineering at [Cornell Tech](https://tech.cornell.edu/), Cornell University, where I work with Prof. [Tianyi Chen](https://chen.tech.cornell.edu/) on developing efficient AI models tailored for analog computing devices.

 [//]: # ()
 [//]: # (I work closely with [Jiuxiang Gu]&#40;https://gujiuxiang.com/&#41;, Prof. [Pu Zhao]&#40;https://puzhao.info/&#41; and Prof. [Wei Niu]&#40;https://www.niuwei.info/&#41;.)